NorbertCseh/mevn-chat/readme.md

 - ~~Endpoint for register with encrypted pw~~
 - ~~Endpoint for user creation~~
 - Server side validation
+- ~~User can join twice to any room~~
+- Ask twice for passwords, on the UI and check them to be the same in the backend also
 - Delete and update for users
 - ~~Endpoint for room creation~~
 - Delete and edit room
 - Add [socket.io](https://socket.io/) backend part
 - The whole frontend with vue and [socket.io](https://socket.io/)
+- Add logger instead of console.log and throw err

+### Notes for me

+- Do I need this '/create-room', '/delete-room' paths?
+Method should be enough
+- Roles would be nice to have for the rooms
+- Check the .populat part, I think we will need it later